svorobyov/036-ib/README.md

 # 2026-04-22

+## Three Models for Three Time Series

-You can browse and enjoy the notebooks in this repo without any installation.
+1. You can browse and enjoy the notebooks (`03-ib.ipynb`) in this repo without any additional installations.

-Or you can try running the notebooks in your own environment, or in Colab, Databricks, etc.
+2. Or you can try running the notebooks in your own environment, or in Colab, Databricks, etc.

 ## The API Part of the Assignment